loader

 GMAT Problem-Solving

 GMAT Problem-Solving questions occupy roughly half of the 31 questions that can be found in the GMAT's Quantitative section.
-Thus, using this strategy, one can understand that one will typically receive about 15 or 16 Problem Solving questions.
-Students need to perfect their approach and keep pacing on the questions to go a long way toward improving the score that one can gain on the GMAT.
+Thus, using this strategy, one can understand that one will typically receive about 15 or 16 Problem-Solving questions.
+Students need to perfect their approach and keep pacing on the questions to go a long way toward improving the score that they can gain on the GMAT.
 One tactic to solve such questions is to avoid jumping to solve the questions.
 That can be termed as panic-solving.
 Panic-solving does not help the student to solve the questions successfully.
 Rather, the student needs to understand the info being provided through the question first.
 Various sample questions need to be solved and practiced by the GMAT applicant.
-GMAT exams can be challenging and difficult for students.
+GMAT exams can be challenging for students.

 GMAT Quantitative Section: Scoring

 An official GMAT Quantitative Section scoring report includes five parts which include Verbal Scaled Score which scores a student based on a scale from 6 to 51.
-Quantitative Scaled Score that a student is exposed to scores a student based on a scale from 6 to 51.
+Quantitative Scaled Score that a student is exposed to scores students based on a scale from 6 to 51.
 The total Scaled Score that a student needs to calculate is scored on a scale from 200 to 800.
 The average GMAT Quant score of a student can be 41.3.
-Out of total applicants, students scoring above 50 or below 7 are rare.
+Out of the total applicants, students scoring above 50 or below 7 are rare.
 The mean GMAT quantitative score can be stated to be 38.91.

 Is your visa got rejected?